ellisju37073/Upload-Photos/README.md

 - You can use CSS Grid and Flexbox if you want.
 - Push your code to GitHub once you have completed the assignment.

 Use the Final_upload.php as your final submission php file.
+Single page means only one page is viewed.
+You can have a functions PHP file that runs in the background.
 You can add folders and files please use this template files as a starting point.

 You can [view a video](https://www.youtube.com/watch?v=t2V_8czWuxM) demonstrating how the lab works.
 This is an example from Bruce.
 Please ignore the lab number in the video.
 This lab was originally part of a prior CTEC 127 class.